Quick Answer

 How do ham radio operators help during disasters?

 Operators provide damage and road-condition reports, coordinate shelter logistics, pass health-and-welfare messages for displaced families, and serve as communication links between emergency agencies.
 When ARES and RACES formally activate, trained volunteers integrate directly with incident command structures.
-I’ve worked alongside these operators during training exercises — they are force multipliers that emergency managers rely on.
+I’ve worked alongside these operators during training exercises — they’re force multipliers that emergency managers count on.

 2. Start studying at hamstudy.org — aim for your Technician exam within 2–4 weeks.